gregwhitaker/ignition/README.md

 #Ignition
-An interactive or scriptable installer for automating the configuration of AWS accounts.
+A scriptable installer for automating the configuration of AWS accounts.

+Ignition allows you to automate the creation and setup of the following:

+* VPC Layout
+* IAM Groups and Roles
+* CloudTrail
+* Config
+* KMS
+* Security Groups

 ##Prerequisites
 Ignition requires the following packages to be installed before use: